seantrim/exact-thermochem-solution/README.md

 ### Standalone
 * Calculate $C$, $T$, $H$, $v_{RMS}$, and $E$.
+* gfortran 11.3.0 or later is recommended
+* Other compilers may be possible but results should be tested

 ### With a Convection Code
 * Calculate $H(x,z,t)$ to be used in the advection--diffusion equation for $T$.